tuckerc/quotes/README.md

 # Random Quote Generator
-- Description: App used to read in a JSON file of recent quotes and generate a random sample.
-- Input: JSON file.
-- Output: String with random quote.
+An app used to display quotes from the TV show Breaking Bad sourced from a public API.
+If the API fails for any reason, a random quote from a JSON file is displayed.

 ## Getting Started
 - Run `./gradlew run` from your terminal to run the program.